gbo-dev/gbo-dev.github.io/content/posts/dotfiles.md

 Using GNU Stow we create symlinks between our dotfiles repository, housing all of our config files, and our home directory.
 By mirroring the `~/.config/` structure (and also the placement of files like .zshrc etc.) we can simply run `stow .` in the repo directory to create the appropriate symlinks.
 The `.git/` directory is ignored.

+The symlinks will be interpreted as the files in our dotfiles directory, meaning any changes will be tracked by git.
+This allows us to easily configure them as normal, and also easily adding the changes to our repository.

 An example dotfiles structure might look like this:
 ```plaintext
 .dotfiles       << run 'stow .' or similar here